 Modern Hebrew is the official language of Israel.
-This revived language has 9 million speakers but the number is not just native speakers but includes fluent and non-fluent speakers as well.
+This revived language has 9 million speakers (data of 2014) but the number is not just native speakers (around 5 million) but includes fluent and non-fluent speakers as well.

 Today Hebrew is spoken by some 5 million people mainly in Israel, where it is an official language along with Arabic. and a further 2 million people speak the language in Argentina, Australia, Brazil, Canada, France, Germany, Palestinian West Bank and Gaza, Panama, the UK and USA.